-Both of my girls love getting creative and with Easter just around the corner, we’ve been busy sticking, gluing, painting and printing and having fun with some Easter-themed crafts.
+Both of my girls love getting creative.
+With Easter just around the corner, we’ve been busy sticking, gluing, painting and printing and having fun with some Easter-themed crafts.
 Here are some of the Easter crafts we’ve been doing lately:

 Paper bowl birds’ nests

-These cute birds’ nests are perfect for putting small eggs in ready for Easter and are very easy to make.
-We started off by painting the outside of the bowls brown using a mixture of brown paint and PVA glue and then sticking small twigs and pieces of brown pipe cleaner on the outside.
-The paint and PVA glue mixture wasn’t great for sticking the twigs on – we found that drizzling glue all over the outside of the bowl was much more effective, although it did take a little longer to fully dry.
+These cute birds’ nests are perfect for putting small eggs in and are very easy to make.
+We started off by painting the outside of the bowls brown using a mixture of brown paint and PVA glue.
+We then stuck small twigs and pieces of brown pipe cleaner on the outside.
+The paint and PVA glue mixture wasn’t great for sticking the twigs on though.
+We found that drizzling glue all over the outside of the bowl was much more effective.
+It did take a little longer to fully dry though.

 Once the outside of the bowl was dry, we turned them back over and filled the inside with shredded tissue paper.
-You could also paint the inside of the bowl brown although we left ours unpainted as the shiny surface of the bowl is trickier to paint.
+You could also paint the inside of the bowl brown.
+We left ours unpainted as the shiny surface of the bowl is trickier to paint.

 The birds are made from small circles of cardboard, folded in half, with a small triangle stuck on one side to make the beak.
 We added eyes with a black marker and the girls stuck feathers all over the semi-circle shapes.